-A solid exterior door set within high-quality hinges, long screws and a high-quality reinforced lockset will keep all but the most determined person out even when they are trying to kick or force it.
+A solid exterior door set with high-quality hinges, long screws, and a high-quality reinforced lockset will keep all but the most determined person out even when they are trying to kick or force it.

 To deal with those minions, installing a Door Devil or similar anti-kick frame will stymie their attempts.
 A Door Devil works by absorbing and transferring the shock of a kick and light rams to the door frame not the highly vulnerable lockset plate and screws.

 Door Devils are affordable, user-installable and extremely effective.
 They also require very little additional movement to open a door equipped with one.

 Make sure the first proper point of entry to your dwelling is just another tough nut to crack.

 Barriers in this category are those that are emplaced immediately next to your dwelling (or other secured structure) in a bid to repel or slow down intruders who will imminently gain entry otherwise.

 Often installed immediately beneath windows, tough, sharp shrubs and other thorn or spine-bearing plants can make life difficult for even the most motivated invader.